OffcierCia/DeFi-Developer-Road-Map/README.md

 - [Epirus](https://docs.epirus.io/sdk/) - Java framework for building smart contracts.
 - [Ether Jar](https://github.com/emeraldpay/etherjar) Java integration library for Ethereum blockchain
 - [Starport](https://github.com/tendermint/starport) - A CLI tool for building sovereign IBC-enabled blockchains.
+- [Sign in with Ethereum | SIWE](https://github.com/spruceid/siwe)- Workflow to authenticate Ethereum accounts using message signing in order to establish a cookie-based web session that manages user metadata.
 - [Foundry](https://github.com/onbjerg/foundry-book) - A smart contract development toolchain for project compilation, dependency management, testing, deployments, on-chain interactions...
+- [Solmate](https://github.com/Rari-Capital/solmate) - These contracts have been audited but they were not developed with users in mind.
+They mainly seek to optimize gas and optimizations for smart contract development

 #### Interacting with Smart Contract